See and hear the stories of real patients taking VOQUEZNA (vonoprazan).

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.

+VOQUEZNA may affect how other medicines work, and other medicines may affect how VOQUEZNA works.
 Especially tell your healthcare provider if you take medicine that contains rilpivirine (EDURANT, COMPLERA, JULUCA, ODEFSEY).

 What are the possible side effects of VOQUEZNA?